calvinlfer/Weather-Manager/README.md

 sbt clean universal:packageBin
 ```

-Navigate to `target/universal` and unzip `weather-manager-1.0.zip` and execute `./bin/weather-manager` and ensure the following environment variables are present:
+Navigate to `target/universal` and unzip `weather-manager-1.0.zip` and execute `./bin/weather-manager` and ensure the

-- FORECAST_TABLE: name of table to manage forecast data for users
+following environment variables are present:

 - MEMBER_TABLE: name of table to manage user authentication
 - PASSWORD_RESET_TABLE: name of table to handle password resets for users
 - SMTP_SERVER: domain of SMTP server (e.g. smtp.gmail.com)